Scaling Kinetic Monte-Carlo Simulations of Grain Growth with Combined Convolutional and Graph Neural Networks: Introduction

 In the rapidly evolving field of scientific machine learning, graph neural networks (GNNs) \cite{Fan2024MLST,nino2025data,qin2024graingnn} have garnered considerable attention as a flexible ML architecture in problems with data structure that resembles computational graphs, such as particle-based fluid simulations \cite{Sanchez-Gonzalez2020, Pfaff2020GNN} and discrete dislocation dynamics \cite{Bertin2023JCP-Accelerating, Bertin2024nCM-Learning}.
 GNNs have proved to be more accurate than CNN in some grid/mesh based simulations of fluid dynamics \cite{Pfaff2020GNN}.
 Very recently\cite{Fan2024MLST}, some of us showed that GNN-based surrogate models for grain growth significantly outperform our previous CNN models \cite{Yang2021P} and were almost indistinguishable from the ground-truth 2D and 3D phase-field simulations.
 However, GNN is computationally expensive and restricted to relatively small simulation cells\cite{Fan2024MLST}.
 This is at odds with realistic grain boundary structures, which are inherently complex, featuring irregular shapes, triple junctions, quadruple nodes and a broad distribution of grain sizes and orientations.
 Small simulation domains often fail to reproduce this heterogeneity, leading to biased or incomplete representations of coarsening dynamics.
 ML models therefore must be sufficiently scalable to capture the full spectrum of grain boundary topology and evolution.
+However, scaling GNNs to larger simulation domains remains difficult because larger graphs impose substantial memory costs\cite{duan2022comprehensive}, and modeling long-range dependencies often requires many message-passing layers, increasing the risk of oversmoothing\cite{rusch2023survey}.

 In this work, we develop a hybrid architecture that compresses the spatial configurations into latent features with a CNN-based reversible autoencoder and performs temporal predictions in the latent space.
-It combines the capacity of CNN for efficient compression and feature learning, and GNN's ability for dynamical predictions.
+Our hybrid architecture naturally sidesteps both pathologies: the CNN encoder handles multi-scale spatial compression efficiently, while the GNN operates in a compact latent space where only 3 message passing layers suffice to capture all relevant interactions.
 The main contributions of this study are as follows: (1) a bijective autoencoder for efficient latent feature learning; (2) a hybrid architecture that achieves high accuracy with reduced memory cost and runtime; (3) systematic validation against a classical stochastic grain growth model, Potts Monte Carlo with isotropic GB energy.